olvap80/InstantRTOS/README.md

 # Frequently Asked Questions

 ## Why another RTOS?
-This is fun)) The idea is to create a RTOS made of lightweight parts that can be easily moved around.
+This is fun)) The idea is to create a RTOS in C++ being made of lightweight parts that can be easily moved around.
 Also I like header-only libraries, so simple header-only RTOS is definitely my best option...

 ## Is InstantRTOS ready to use?
+(For the list of ready stuff see [below](#features-implemented-so-far))

 Development is still in progress but some universal parts like [Delegates](https://github.com/olvap80/InstantRTOS/blob/main/InstantDelegate.h), [Coroutines](https://github.com/olvap80/InstantRTOS/blob/main/InstantCoroutine.h)